fanfanyjs/DSND-Starbucks-Marketing/README.md

 The data has included ten different offer types.
 There are bogo (buy-one-get-one), discount, and informational offers, with a variety of distribution channels, minimum spend required and amount of reward.
 There can be three actions associated with a single offer - receive, view and complete.
 The offer can be marked as completed even when a user hasn't viewed the offer before using it.

+## Dependencies

+Python 3.5 is used to create this project and the following libraries are used:

+- Machine Learning Libraries: NumPy, Pandas, Sciki-Learn, XGBoost
+- Data Visualisation: Matplotlib, Seaborn
+- Python Serialization: Joblib

 ## Methodology

 In this exercise, I have assumed each offer received by a customer to be independent of others received by the same customer.
 I have built a classification model to predict whether each offer sent to each customer, would successfully prompt the user to make a purchase.
 This assumption is made as each customer is usually sent multiple types of offers of different offers (not all types) with different sequences.
 As a result, there is no like for like comparison on a customer level as each receives different treatment.